qcif-training/StatisticalComparisonsUsingR/_episodes/04-Categorical-Variables.md

-Instead, statistical analysis of categorical data is based around count frequencies - are the numbers of samples in each category what would be expected from random distribution, or do certain categories occur together more often than would happen just by chance.
+Instead, statistical analysis of categorical data is based around count frequencies - are the numbers of samples in each category what would be expected from random distribution, or do certain categories occur together more often than would happen just by chance?

 ## Ordinal data